Miho1254/Miho1254/README.md

 **Actor–Critic Reinforcement Learning · 2025–2026**

-Research on adaptive load balancing in **Software-Defined Networks (SDN)** using Actor–Critic reinforcement learning, with a focus on the trade-off between network performance and policy adaptability.
+Research on adaptive load balancing in **Software-Defined Networks (SDN)** using Actor–Critic reinforcement learning, focusing on the trade-off between network performance and policy adaptability.

 Presented at the **National Conference on Information and Communication Technology (ICT)** — May 2026.